2Abendsegler/GClh/docu/faq.md

 				Icons on map: The icon "Go to Map" can not be selected in the map.
 All other icons in the map work.<br>
 			</li>
 			<li>
-				Preview pictures (thumbnails) in Listings and Galleries: They work by touching, but at the same time touching also activates the normal display of the large picture.
+				Preview pictures (thumbnails) in listings and galleries: They work by touching, but at the same time touching also activates the normal display of the large picture.
 The <a href="https://www.geocaching.com/my/#GClhShowConfig#a#settings_show_thumbnailsX0" title="Link to your GClh Config">preview of the pictures</a> should be deactivated.<br>
 				<br/>
 			</li>
 		</ul>